 “We recruit great people, giving them the skills and equipment to do the job well, and then create an environment where they can flourish with interesting projects supported by world-class teams.
 The talent which is recruited from the contracting space enjoys the stability of ERM’s global footprint and client/sector diversification, as well as the ability to significantly advance their careers,” she says.
 “This is a marked distinction from the peaks and valleys common in the trade industry.
 From the top down, we have a deeply embedded social conscience about our people and our planet.
 More and more, we’re seeing this as a competitive differentiator in recruiting new workers who seek out companies that prioritize these values.”

-And despite workers not entering the DDD space at the same rate as in previous generations, Angyal says pitching tomorrow’s workforce on the benefits of pursuing a career in the sector is essential.
-The challenge, she says, is making it compelling in comparison to openings at companies like Google or Amazon.
+And despite workers not entering the DDD space at the same rate as in previous generations, Angyal says pitching tomorrow’s workforce on the benefits of pursuing a career in the sector is essential for the continued success of ERM.
+The challenge, she says, is making the industry appealing in comparison to openings at companies like Google or Amazon.
 To accomplish this, Angyal says that ERM tries to show how the company’s broader contributions and sustainability focus align with the next generation.

-In addition to selling the company’s mission statement, she says that the industry needs to adapt to advances in technology in order to appeal to younger workers.
-Not only is this about leveraging new employees’ aptitude in utilizing remote tools and software, it is also part and parcel of creating a safe work site.
+In addition to selling the company’s mission statement, she says ERM works to adapt to advances in technology in order to appeal to younger workers.
+Not only is this about leveraging new employees’ aptitude for utilizing new technology like remote tools and software, it is also part and parcel of creating a safe work site.